-An Interview with a Avionics Failure Analyst at the NASA Marshall Space Flight Center
+An Interview with NASA Avionics Failure Analyst at Marshall Space Flight Center

 Friday, August 16, 2013

 Aida: Hi!
 My name is Aida Yoguely and I am a summer intern here at the Marshall Space Flight Center.
 As part of the NASA MUST program I am working with the EEE parts engineering and analysis team and today we shall be meeting my mentor Dr. Terry Rolin.

 Dr. Rolin: Hi!
 My name is Dr. Terry Rolin and I am an Avionics Failure Analyst for Marshall Space Flight Center.

 Aida: Where did you grow up in and what was it like?

 Dr. Rolin: I grew up in a small town north of Huntsville, it’s called Ardmore, Alabama.
 I grew up in a farming community so we farmed cattle and hay mainly, no other crops but that.

 Aida: Where did you attend school and what was your favorite subject?

 Dr. Rolin: I attended school at Ardmore high and so I spent all K-12 at Ardmore.
 My favorite subject when I got into high school was physics

 Aida: What was your major in college?